thomashollier/VFX_Pipe/README.md

 7. [Cool Tricks](#cool-tricks)

 ## Background:
 I've worked in high end VFX and animation production facilities for many years and I am part of the "first wave" of people who ended up inventing the workflow that has now been codified into the standard VFX production pipeline.
-(By the way, I don't want to take undue credit: there are so many other way smarter people who made significant impacts but I like to think some of my contributions have left a trace here or there...).
-Economic and personal circumstances have made it such that I am now working independently on the periphery of larger facilities, and I have found that the resources necessary to produce high end work that once were the exclusivity of large facilities are now available to smaller and perhaps more flexible and efficient organizations.
+(Not taking undue credit: there are so many other way smarter people who made much more significant impacts but I like to think some of my contributions have left a trace here or there...).
+I am now doing a fair bit of work independently or on the periphery of larger facilities, and I have found that the resources necessary to produce high end work that once were the exclusivity of those large facilities are now available to smaller and perhaps more flexible and efficient organizations.

 ## Must have tools.
 In addition to artistry, an effective VFX production needs to efficiently process data in a non destructive way that targets specific tasks with a meaningful level of accuracy.
 The following tools provide that capability.